SensorsIot/FT8-MCP/README.md

 - **🤖 AI-Driven Control**: Exposes WSJT-X functionality via the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/).
 - **📻 Multi-Instance Support**: Control multiple radios/bands simultaneously from a single AI session.
 - **⚡ Autonomous QSOs**: "Fire-and-forget" QSO automation—tell the AI to "work that station," and the server handles the Tx sequence (Tx1-Tx5 -> 73).
-- **🍓 Raspberry Pi Ready**: Optimized for ARM processors; runs alongside WSJT-X on your Pi.
+- **💻 Windows Native**: Designed primarily for Windows, with optional support for Raspberry Pi.
 - **🔊 Live Monitoring**: Stream decoded messages and signal reports directly to the AI context.

 ## 🚀 Architecture